doganalkim/CENG495-HW1/README.md

 I have chosen **Python** because It is the language I have used mostly in my internship, part time and academic career along with C and C++.
 I already had very limited Django and Flask experience.
 Thus, I decidede to move on with Flask considering that **PyMongo** is useful for **MongoDB**.

 I think the website is very user friendly.
+One important issue is user cannot review and rate at the same time.
+Reviewing and rating are separated from each other.
+They are in a different HTML forms.
+Once review form or rate input is sent, page is refreshed.
+So, **send** button below them is just for one of them, not for both of them.

 - The **log in/out** button is located in the right-upper corner.
 After login process, the authorization distinction between test users and the admin is visible. **Admin Panel** is only reachable from admin accounts.
 - **Item/User addittion/deletion** is available from admin panel